ucphhpc/docker-migrid/doc/source/sections/getting-started/building.rst

 Finally, once the repository directory has been initialize, the Docker MiGrid image is ready to be built.
 This is achived with the `build` target inside the Makefile.
 By executing this, the image build process will comence, an example of this can be seen below::

+    docker-compose build
+    WARNING: Python-dotenv could not parse statement starting at line 5 devdns uses an image, skipping
+    nginx-proxy uses an image, skipping
+    Building migrid
+    [+] Building 38.6s (13/75)
+    ...

+After this is complete, you should now be ready to deploy the MiGrid service with Docker.